The XR Hartley’s Peruvian Bark Bitters from Muncie, Indiana

 Copyright May, 1887

-HARTLEY'S PERUVIAN BARK BITTERS Pair - John Akers
+H 55.1 L… HARTLEY’S PERUVIAN BARK BITTERS

 About Ferdinand Meyer V

-Ferdinand Meyer V, FOHBC Second Vice President, is a native of Baltimore, Maryland and has a BFA in Fine Art and Graphic Design from the Kansas City Art Institute and School of Design.
-Ferdinand is now a Principal of FMG Design, which is nationally recognized design consultation firm.
-Ferdinand is a passionate collector of American Historical Glass specializing in Bitters bottles, color runs and related classic figural bottles.
-Ferdinand is married to Elizabeth Jane Meyer and lives in Houston, Texas with their daughter and three wonderful grandchildren.
-The Meyer’s are also very involved in Quarter Horses, Antiques and early United States Postage Stamps.
+Ferdinand Meyer V is a native of Baltimore, Maryland and has a BFA in Fine Art and Graphic Design from the Kansas City Art Institute and School of Design.
+Ferdinand is the founding Principal of FMG Design, a nationally recognized design consultation firm.
+Ferdinand is a passionate collector of American historical glass specializing in bitters bottles, color runs and related classic figural bottles.
+He is married to Elizabeth Jane Meyer and lives in Houston, Texas with their daughter and three wonderful grandchildren.
+The Meyers are also very involved in Quarter Horses, antiques and early United States postage stamps.
+Ferdinand is the past 6-year President of the Federation of Historical Bottle Collectors and is one of the founding members of the FOHBC Virtual Museum.

 Leave a Reply